-Their bodies are made to withstand dry ground and exposure to sun.
+Their bodies are made to withstand dry ground and exposure to the sun.

 Corn snakes and larger snakes, such as a boa or diamondback, are commonly affected by albinism with a pink or yellowish color.

 We only see Albinism in about 1 of every 1800 birds.
-A true albino bird will have a white beak, white plumage, non-colour skin, white talons, and pink or red eyes.
+A true albino bird will have a white beak, white plumage, non-color skin, white talons, and pink or red eyes.

 It is important to understand that birds that are naturally white, such as swans, egrets, and geese are not albino.

 Albinism in birds refers to those that are normal with color.
 The inability to hide from predators makes them more vulnerable.